kuhn-ruess/cmdbsyncer-docs/docs/enterprise/index.md

 The file must be readable by the user that runs the application (the uWSGI user in container deployments).

+You can also upload the license through the web UI: open **Profile → License** as a global admin and use the *Upload License* form at the bottom of the page.
+The signature is verified against the installed enterprise public key before the file is written, so a malformed or wrongly-signed upload never overwrites a working license.
+Restart the application after a successful upload to load the new license.

 The license carries the following metadata:

 | Field        | Meaning                                                |